 Jennifer went the extra mile with me and consulted with some of her peers in order to get a better sense that she was giving me the right advice.
 Just knowing that she did this helped put my mind further at ease.
 The value of having a strong team of experts at Agency Access behind me really hit me.

-During the edit we worked on limiting the amount of images in each section, giving each section a smoother flow from page to page.
+During the edit, we worked on limiting the number of images in each section, giving each section a smoother flow from page to page.
 We decided to pair vertical images together to deliver a magazine feel to the site and limit negative space.
 The sections themselves got new names or were changed slightly to reflect the new feel of the edited images.
-Lots of thought and discussion were put into all these decisions and I am very eager to see the final result.
+Lots of thought and discussion were put into all these decisions, and I am very eager to see the final result.